CognitiveScale/cortex-python/migration.md

 ```
 ## Upload to Managed Content

-Use `ManagedContentClient` to upload and download to your account'smanaged content.
+Use `ManagedContentClient` to upload and download to your account's managed content.
 In cortex-client, ConnectionClient was used for these functionalities.
 The methods to upload and download remain the same.

 To import ManagedContentClient: